MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 "p(y|\\theta)") (i.e., the data generating process) and the prior
 ![p(\\theta)](https://latex.codecogs.com/png.latex?p%28%5Ctheta%29
 "p(\\theta)").
 We start simple so we can build the model by adding complexity as needed.
-This is encoded in the `parameters` and `model` blocks in Stan.
+This is encoded by adding the `parameters` and `model` blocks in Stan.
 The specified model can be compared with competing models to build evidence for and against the motivating theory.
 In this way we can view science as a sequence of models that serve as evidence in continuously revising and updating theory.

 #### Example: Multinomial Logit